oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ### Creating a Topic
    - **Quick method:** Use Load Dummy New Structures Data in [Activities tab](#activities-tab)(Loads a complete dataset, including: Topics,Skills,Stories,Questions)
    - **Manual method:**

-      Step 1.
-Open the Topics and Skills Dashboard.
+      - Open the Topics and Skills Dashboard.

-      Step 2.
-Click on CREATE TOPIC.
+      - Click on CREATE TOPIC.

-      Step 3.
-A form will open where you need to fill:
+      - A form will open where you need to fill:
          - Topic name
          - Topic thumbnail
          - Other required details.
   ![create topic](images/Webpage-Guide/createtopic.png)

-       Step 4.
-After saving, you will be redirected to the Topic Editor page.
+      - After saving, you will be redirected to the Topic Editor page.
  ![Topic Editor page](images/Webpage-Guide/topiceditor.png)
-       Step 5.
-In the main editor tab, you will see validation errors that must be fixed before publishing.
+      - In the main editor tab, you will see validation errors that must be fixed before publishing.
 ![warnings](images/Webpage-Guide/warnings.png)

 Sections in the Topic Editor: